 The mitochondrial matrix is a viscous fluid that contains a mixture of enzymes and proteins.
 It also comprises ribosomes, inorganic ions, mitochondrial DNA, nucleotide cofactors, and organic molecules.
 The enzymes present in the matrix play an important role in the synthesis of ATP molecules.

 The most important function of the mitochondria is to produce energy through the process of oxidative phosphorylation.
 It is also involved in the following process:

-- Play an important role in the process of apoptosis or programmed cell death.
+- Plays an important role in apoptosis or programmed cell death

-- Building certain parts of blood and hormones like testosterone and oestrogen.
+- Responsible for building certain parts of blood and various hormones like testosterone and oestrogen

-- Maintains proper concentration of calcium ions within the compartments of the cell.
+- Helps in maintaining an adequate concentration of calcium ions within the compartments of the cell